salmonb/webfx/.github/README.md

 ## Is it free?

 Yes WebFX itself is free, and you can build Web apps and Desktop apps (with embed JRE) for free.
-But if you target mobiles, you will need to acquire a [Gluon Mobile license](https://gluonhq.com/pricing/), which will also give you the ability to create native apps for the Desktop & Embedded platforms.
+But if you target mobiles & native apps, you will need to acquire a [Gluon Mobile license](https://gluonhq.com/pricing/).

 ## Funding